abdfaizaan/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

 The architecture for this lab involves the following key components:

-1. **Azure OpenAI**: Azure OpenAI Service provides REST API access to OpenAI's powerful language models, and these models integrate with your data, enabling customized and secure interactions.
+1. **Azure OpenAI:** Azure OpenAI Service provides REST API access to OpenAI's powerful language models, and these models integrate with your data, enabling customized and secure interactions.

-1. **Azure OpenAI Models**: Offers pre-trained and customizable large language models for various AI applications.
+1. **Azure OpenAI Models:** Offers pre-trained and customizable large language models for various AI applications.
 These models allow for powerful AI-driven solutions by generating tailored and contextually relevant content based on well-crafted prompts.

-1. **Azure CloudShell**: Azure CloudShell offers an integrated, browser-based shell experience for managing Azure resources.
+1. **Azure CloudShell:** Azure CloudShell offers an integrated, browser-based shell experience for managing Azure resources.
 It provides a ready-to-use environment with pre-installed tools and access to both Bash and PowerShell.

 ## Getting Started with the Lab